Even on an off night, Delon Wright had enough going on to hold off UNLV, which could not overcome its own shooting woes.

 Vaughn’s fast-break layup pulled UNLV within 51-42 with 3:32 to play.
 But Wright made two free throws as Utah maintained control.

-After disappearing for most of the first half, Wright finished with a flurry.
-His breakaway layup beat the buzzer and lifted Utah to a 24-23 lead at the break.
+After a slow start, Wright finished the half with a flurry.
+His steal and breakaway layup beat the buzzer and lifted Utah to a 24-23 lead at the break.

 The Rebels, 0-3 against Pac-12 opponents this season after previously falling to Stanford and Arizona State, host No. 3 Arizona on Tuesday.